Skip to main content

 Enterprise applications

-ONTAP storage efficiency is optimized to store and manage SQL Server data in a way that consumes the least amount of storage space with little or no effect on the overall performance of the system.
+ONTAP storage efficiency is optimized to store and manage SQL Server data in a way that consumes the least amount of storage space with no effect on performance.

 Space efficiency features, such as compression, compaction, and deduplication are designed to increase the amount of logical data that fits on a given amount of physical storage.
 The result is lower costs and management overhead.